-A wide range of cluster simulations were carried out for all three datasets, and results were analyzed.
+A wide range of cluster simulations were carried out for all three datasets and results were analyzed.
 Presented here are some results and analysis based on the phenology dataset.
-Figure 6 shows a map of phenoregions for the conterminous United States for the year 2008 derived from geospatiotemporal cluster analysis from the Phenology dataset.
-Comparison of phenostates over time could allow the identification of abnormal events, like change in vegetation health, forest fires, disease outbreaks, etc. Such analyses are one of the primary motivation for the current work under the U.S. Forest Service's Forest Incidence Recognition and State Tracking (FIRST) program [14].
-The results of the cluster analysis of Phenology datasets has been successfully applied to the identification of several anomalous forest incidents, like the mountain pine beetle (MPB) outbreak in Colorado, USA.
-Figure 7 shows the results of such an analysis of phenostate transition between 2003 and 2008 in Colorado successfully identifying the MPB outbreak.
+Fig. 6 shows a map of phenoregions for the conterminous United States for year 2008 derived from geospatiotemporal cluster analysis from the Phenology dataset.
+Comparison of phenostates over the time could allow the identification of abnormal events like change in vegetation health, forest fires, disease outbreaks etc. Such analyses are one of the primary motivation for the current work under the U.S. Forest Service's Forest Incidence Recognition and State Tracking (FIRST) program (Hoffman 2010[13].
+The results of the cluster analysis of Phenology datasets has been successfully applied for the identification of several anamolous forest incidents like mountain pine beetle (MPB) outbreak in Colorado, USA.
+Fig. 7 shows a results of such a analysis of transition of phenostate transition between 2003 to 2008 in Colorado successfully identifying the MPB outbreak.